harshit-bitpack/namespace/packages/contract/README.md

 npm run addDappNames        //to add reserved dappNames in the list to avoid their minting in .appNFT

+npm run upgradeDevProxy     //to upgrade proxy with new implementation of .devNFT npm run upgradeAppProxy     //to upgrade proxy with new implementation of .appNFT

 npx hardhat compile         //to compile NFT contracts npx hardhat test            //to test NFT contracts